-The City of West Des Moines continues to support programs that better the quality of life for all residents of the metro area.
-Besides direct financial support, the City of West Des Moines contributes to the Metro in many other ways.
-Here are some examples:
+The City of West Des Moines continues to support programs that improve the quality of life for all residents of the metro area.
+Besides direct financial support, the City of West Des Moines contributes to the Metro in many ways, including:

-- ♦ Wastewater Reclamation Authority - Metro Planning Organization - West Des Moines and Clive jointly share a Fire/EMS facility - ♦ The City provides animal control services to the City of Clive and we are pursuing a broader arrangement with other neighboring communities. - ♦ The West Des Moines Police Department is involved in many metro-based activities, ranging from traffic task forces to narcotic trafficking. - ♦ The City has committed \$1,300,000, over a multi-year period, to the Iowa Events Center. - ♦ The City of West Des Moines, along with the Cities of Ankeny, Altoona, Clive, Grimes, Johnston, Pleasant Hill, Urbandale and Windsor Heights have formed Metro Home Improvement Program, a multi-jurisdictional housing rehabilitation entity.
-This program is a collaborative effort of nine metro cities with the purpose of preserving affordable housing stock in these communities. - ♦ During 2008, the City entered into an agreement with Iowa Health Systems to provide administration and operation of emergency medical services.
+- Wastewater Reclamation Authority - ♦ Metro Planning Organization - West Des Moines and Clive jointly share a Fire/EMS facility - ♦ West Des Moines, Clive, and Urbandale have moved toward a common program of animal control licensing and enforcement. - ♦ The West Des Moines Police Department is involved in many metro-based activities, ranging from traffic task forces to narcotic trafficking. - The City has committed \$1,300,000, over a multi-year period, to the Iowa Events Center. - ♦ The City of West Des Moines, along with the Cities of Ankeny, Altoona, Clive, Grimes, Johnston, Pleasant Hill, Polk City, Urbandale and Windsor Heights have formed Metro Home Improvement Program, a multi-jurisdictional housing rehabilitation entity.
+This program is a collaborative effort of nine metro cities with the purpose of preserving affordable housing stock in these communities. - ◆ During 2008, the City entered into an agreement with Iowa Health Systems to provide administration and operation of emergency medical services.
 The resulting public-private partnership, Iowa EMS Alliance, avoids duplication of services while maintaining high quality care for the citizens of West Des Moines and the patients of Iowa Health.